-The basic orientation of the School is professional, and this dictates a three-part curriculum.
-The first and most important part is the core curriculum, USD’s general education program.
-An effective leader and professional in this era of change and challenge must be a liberally educated person.
+The basic orientation of the School of Business is professional, and this dictates a three-part curriculum.
+The first part is the USD core curriculum.
+An effective leader and professional in this era of change and challenge must be a well-rounded individual.
 It is necessary that our students learn the indispensable competencies of written literacy, mathematical competency and critical reasoning.
 Furthermore, it is our objective to help students develop their own internalized value systems and appreciate the diversity of human experience.
-We believe that a liberal education is a necessary part of a professional education, and we have structured a curriculum that recognizes this as preparation for life.
+We believe that a liberal arts educational foundation is a necessary part of a professional education, and we have structured a curriculum that recognizes this as preparation for life.

-The second part of the curriculum is the common-body-of-knowledge, those business courses required of all School of Business graduates.
-This business core provides the foundation for a career as a manager or as a business-related professional.
-It provides the student with an understanding of the interaction between the firm and its environment, and an overall view of policy-making in an organization.
-This business core, combined with the quantitative and philosophy courses, is designed to help our students become professionals with highly analytical minds.
+The second is the business core, which provides the foundation for a career as a manager or as a business-related professional.
+Students establish an understanding of the interaction between the firm and its environment, and an overall view of policy-making in an organization.
+This business core curriculum is designed to help our students become professionals with highly analytical minds.

 The third section of the curriculum provides the student an opportunity to specialize and prepare for an entry-level position in the first years of a career.
 These areas include majors in accounting, business administration, business economics, economics, finance, international business, marketing and real estate.
 The goal of this portion of the curriculum is to provide the student with the understanding necessary for the development of personal potential early in one’s career.

-Our goal is to graduate self-motivated persons who will be able to absorb and use an ever growing body of knowledge and changing technology, and to serve humankind in an ethical manner.
-The school, therefore, stresses values and the process of learning.
+Our goal is to graduate self-motivated, ethically-minded individuals who will be able to absorb and use an ever-growing body of knowledge and changing technology, and to serve humankind in an ethical manner.

 Advisory Boards and Committees

 A number of advisory boards and committees have been established to assist various Programs within the School of Business in the following areas: